MegaFon, Russia's third-largest mobile phone company, said Tuesday it will start selling Apple's iPhone 3G in Russia later this year.

-Analysts said Russian operators could find it difficult initially to woo buyers, who could be put off by being able to use the iPhone on only one network, the AP reports.
+Analysts said Russian operators could find it difficult initially to woo buyers, who could be put off by being able to use the iPhone on only one network.

 "Typically Russian operators are not strong handset sellers, and users prefer to buy handsets separately from their mobile contracts," said Konstantin Belov, a telecoms analyst at UralSib.
 "But the iPhone is very popular, and if mobile operators start subsidizing it, they will probably see strong demand."

 The iPhone 3G, which went on sale in the United States on July 11, is designed to deliver snappier Web surfing and online video viewing than the year-old original model.